CESNET/metacentrum-user-docs/docs/software/containers/index.md

     ...
     Singularity> command_N

-!!! warning "Do not use frontends for serious containers' usage"
+!!! warning "Do not use frontends for extensive containers' usage"
     Apart from light testing and learning, running containers right on frontends is equivalent to **computing on frontend**.
-This is strongly discouraged. **For a serious work with containers, use interactive or batch job.**
+This is strongly discouraged. **For an extensive work with containers, use interactive or batch job.**

-### Use container in interactive job
+### Use container in an interactive job

-First run interative job *with scratch directory*:
+First run interactive job *with scratch directory*:

     qsub -l select=1:scratch_local=10gb -l walltime=24:00:00